 Love is in the air.
 A select group of fireflies throughout the world are beginning to find a mate in the ambiance of synchronized flashing lights at one of the Southeast’s oldest forests.
 Now, isn’t that romantic?
-Here’s your guide to the amazing occurrence of synchronized fireflies at Congaree National Park beginning soon.
+Here’s your guide to the amazing and rare natural phenomenon of synchronized fireflies at Congaree National Park each May.

 WHAT

-With over 2,000 species found world-wide, there are only three species of synchronous flashing fireflies that can be found in North America.
-Every year, Congaree National Park hosts synchronous fireflies for approximately two weeks between mid-May and mid-June.
-During this time visitors can experience an awe-inspiring display of synchronous flashing while the fireflies search for a mate.
+With over 2,000 species found worldwide, there are only three species of synchronous fireflies that can be found in North America and only about a dozen known locations around the globe where this occurs.
+Every year, the Photinus frontalis that call Congaree National Park home engage in their springtime ritual for approximately two weeks beginning in mid-May.
+During this time, visitors can experience an awe-inspiring display of synchronized flashes while the fireflies search for a mate.

 WHEN